cca/libraries_course_lists/readme.md

 ## Using Python 2.7

+Python 2.7 should install OK from `asdf`, but if not here are some notes.

-The [EQUELLA SOAP API scripts](https://github.com/openequella/openequella.github.io/tree/master/example-scripts/SOAP/python) mentioned under requirements were written for Python 2 and probably will never be updated to Python 3.
-Python 2 no longer ships with MacOS and is not in homebrew.
-We can still install a 2.7.x version from the Python website's [Downloads](https://www.python.org/downloads/) page, however.
+The [EQUELLA SOAP API scripts](https://github.com/openequella/openequella.github.io/tree/master/example-scripts/SOAP/python) mentioned under requirements were written for Python 2 and will probably never be updated to Python 3.
+We can install a 2.7.x version from the Python website's [Downloads](https://www.python.org/downloads/) page.

 If we try to run the project without addressing SSL certs, we'll run into an error: